Learn / Blog / Article

 By showing how users are (or aren’t) engaging with each element of your app, session recordings reveal where the ideal workflows defined in your customer journey map are not being followed.

-Wherever users are straying from that optimal path, the recordings show what the friction points are that are leading them astray.
+Wherever users are straying from that optimal path, the recordings show what the customer pain points are that are leading them astray.

 For example, here are some things to look for when watching a recording:

-Users taking too long to complete actions: this suggests they are confused about how to proceed and would benefit from some contextual help (e.g. tooltips, modals, etc pointing the way)
+Users taking too long to complete actions: this suggests they are confused about how to proceed and would benefit from some contextual help to improve the UX design (e.g. tooltips, modals, etc pointing the way)

 Pages that load incorrectly on certain browsers or devices